 Pike are equipped with ultra-sharp teeth, so it’s important to exercise caution and protect your fingers!
 To guard against the risk of a “bite off,” always use a wire trace when lure fishing for pike.
 This trace securely attaches to your braid and the lure itself.
 While there has been an ongoing debate about whether to use a wire trace or a fluorocarbon trace, it’s crucial not to be swayed by arguments against using a wire trace.
 The wire trace serves two vital purposes: preventing the loss of lures and, more importantly, avoiding the unfortunate scenario of leaving a lure inside a pike’s mouth, which could potentially harm or kill the fish.
 Rest assured, using a wire trace will not hinder your ability to catch fish.
 I personally use one consistently and have successfully caught numerous pike, both large and small.

 For an ideal lure fishing wire trace, look for flexibility and a length of approximately 10 inches.
 It should have a breaking strain of 20-30lb and feature a swivel at one end and a snap link at the other.
 The snap link allows for quick and easy lure changes, adding convenience to your fishing experience.

 Lure Fishing for Pike – The Essentials

-A set of long-nosed forceps (generally around 12in long) are perfect for placing between a pike’s jaws or through its gill plates to remove hooks buried in the jaw or mouth.
+A must-have item for any predator angler is a set of long-nosed forceps.
+Pike’s razor-sharp teeth can easily cut your hand if you’re not careful, so these forceps are essential for safe hook removal.
+Generally measuring around 12 inches long, they are perfect for reaching deep into a pike’s mouth or through its gill plates to remove hooks that may be buried in the jaw or mouth.